jeras/PeakRDL-docgen/devel/README.md

 multiple headers with the same text.
 Than I noticed at least GitHub is appending an additional index (`-n`) to the `n`-th heading with the same text.
-So it would be extra work to track this indes, but it is doable.
+So it would be extra work to track this index, but it is doable.

 AsciiDoc provides the [ID Attribute](https://docs.asciidoctor.org/asciidoc/latest/attributes/id/) which provides an unique path for links.